seanox/aspect-js/manual/en/test.md

 ## Output

-As a development tool, browsers provide console output that can be used to log information for which different channels or levels are supported:
+As a development tool, browsers provide console output that can be used to log information, for which different channels or levels are supported:
     _LOG_, _WARN_, _ERROR_, _INFO_

 ```javascript